-Head Coach Ashley Obrest announces NLI signings.
+Head Coach Ashley Obrest announces the class of 2019

 The Eagles had a 14-38 record under Obrest in 2013 and were led offensively by Tory Speer, who was named captain for the 2014 season along with Nicole D'Argento and Alana DiMaso.
 Speer hit 15 homeruns to set a single-season Boston College record and earned second-team All-ACC Honors.